chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

   // The server is implemented in node let serverModule = context.asAbsolutePath(path.join('server', 'out', 'server.js'));
   // The debug options for the server
-  // --inspect=6009: runs the server in Node's Inspector mode so VS Code can attach to the server for debugging let debugOptions = { execArgv: ['--nolazy', '--inspect=6009'] };
+  // --inspect=6009: runs the server in Node's Inspector mode so Baosky can attach to the server for debugging let debugOptions = { execArgv: ['--nolazy', '--inspect=6009'] };

   // If the extension is launched in debug mode then the debug server options are used